diku-dk/futhark-book/fusion.rst

 that take multiple arguments by applying zipping, unzipping, currying, and uncurrying strategically.
-Notice that due to Futhark's strategy of automatically transforming arrays of tuples into tuples of arrays, the applications of zipping, unzipping, currying, and uncurring have no effect at runtime.
+Notice that due to Futhark's strategy of automatically transforming arrays of tuples into tuples of arrays, the applications of zipping, unzipping, currying, and uncurrying have no effect at runtime.

 Futhark applies a number of other fusion rules, which are based on the